 - IXA Silver

 - Tapatio Tequila Blanco

 Silver Tequilas for $60 and Up

-We're not going to say that these are necessarily the best silver tequilas you can find, but their price does tend to reflect the quality.
-If you have some extra cash on hand or are looking for a tequila that will be great for that special occasion or gift, seek out one of these.
+It's not necessarily that these are the best silver tequilas you can find, but their price does tend to reflect the quality.
+If you have some extra cash on hand or are looking for tequila to celebrate a special occasion or that makes an impressive gift, seek out one of these.